 This recent spotlight features one of the most exclusive kayak bass fishing tournaments in the country, a product feature, tips for fishing with kids and one of my favorite tackle sources:

 The Yak4It Tournament of Champions at Lake Fork, Texas, is coming up in November and I’m excited to have qualified again this year to compete.
-This tournament is by invitation only and qualifiers are selected from tournament circuits or events around the country yak4it-toc-300x257based on how the anglers have performed in those events.
+This tournament is by invitation only and qualifiers are selected from tournament circuits or events around the country based on how the anglers have performed in those events.
 This is the second year in a row I will be competing representing Arkansas along with other qualifiers from the state.
 The tournament is held at famous Lake Fork and Lake Fork Marina and Motel serves as the epicenter of the event.
 Last year was my first time on the lake, am hoping for a better finish this year.

 Heddon is an old school fishing brand that I love to throw because I simply catch fish with these lures.
 Here is a nice video from Heddon showing off some pond fishin’ with a Pop’n Image.